Stedi-Demos/bootstrap-archived/README.md

 ### Outbound EDI

-The `outbound-edi` function can be invoked via the UI for testing.
+You can invoke the `outbound-edi` function through the UI for testing.

 1. Navigate to the `outbound-edi` function in the [Functions UI][https://www.stedi.com/terminal/functions/edi-outbound/edit](https://www.stedi.com/app/functions).